For people living with the long-term effects of brain injury, the idea of dating can be a daunting and challenging prospect.

 It wasn’t long until the pair met up in person.
 To help make the date as easy as possible, she put in place some simple steps.

-She said: “Our first meet up was in a local bar in Harrogate.
+She said: “Our first meet up was in a local bar.
 We had something to eat and a drink, and then he drove us to a local park and we sat watching the world go by for a short time.

 “This all required strategic planning on my part.
 Obviously, I had to arrive in a taxi which still meant overcoming a number of tasks I find difficult these days, such as paying for the taxi, working out the cash payment, undoing my seat belt, and walking into the bar.